Pyomo/pyomo/doc/OnlineDocs/explanation/modeling/math_programming/parameters.rst

 * **Immutable (Default):** Pyomo "pre-computes" these values into the algebraic expressions during model construction.
 This results in faster model generation and significantly lower memory usage, especially for large models.
+Key advantages include:

+  * **Memory Efficiency:** For indexed parameters, Pyomo avoids creating individual component data objects, significantly reducing memory overhead.
+  * **Expression Speed:** Values are injected as constants directly into the expression tree.
+This allows Pyomo to optimize expression tree walking.
+  * **Simplification:** Pyomo can simplify constant sub-expressions during model construction (e.g., ``5 * model.p * model.q[i]`` is simplified to a
+    single float if ``p`` and ``q`` are immutable), further accelerating subsequent processing.
 * **Mutable:** Pyomo maintains the parameter as a symbolic object within expressions.
 This allows you to change the value and re-solve without rebuilding the entire model, but it adds computational overhead.